 The string representation of the current TimeSpan value, as specified by format and formatProvider.

 The format parameter is not recognized or is not supported.

 The format parameter can be any valid standard or custom format specifier for TimeSpan values.
-If format is equal to String.Empty or is a null reference (Nothing in Visual Basic), the return value of the current TimeSpan object is formatted with the common format specifier ("c").
+If format is equal to String.Empty or is null, the return value of the current TimeSpan object is formatted with the common format specifier ("c").
 If format is any other value, the method throws a FormatException.